guo-yuxuan/mysite/content/authors/admin/_index.md

 first_name: Yuxuan
 email: yuxuanguo@msn.com
 ---
-Hi, I am Guo Yuxuan.
+Hi, I am Yuxuan Guo.
 I have obtained a Master of Science degree in Design and Digital Media from the University of Edinburgh.
 My research interests are AR/VR/MR, human-computer interaction, and data visualization.
 I am currently seeking Ph.D. and research opportunities in these areas.
 If you need more information, please feel free to contact me.
 {style="text-align: justify;"}